 Diverse design leadership can help a company do more than produce trendy branding.
 It can help companies create effective business strategies, consumer experiences, and workplace cultures.
 In general, when companies invest in diverse leadership, they are more likely to retain talent and see higher financial successes.
 (Why Diversity Matters. - McKinsey)

-In a field where people of color are underrepresented, particularly in positions of leadership, how do we make diversity the rule and not the exception?
-How do we create pathways for underrepresented designers to contribute to strategy and to larger scale projects as well as provide leadership?
+In the design community, people of color are underrepresented, particularly in positions of leadership.
+Given the social and financial benefits of diversity and inclusion, how do we make diversity the rule and not the exception?
+How do we create pathways for underrepresented designers to provide thought leadership and contribute to strategy and larger-scale projects?
 How can they get a seat at the table?

 Join AIGA Boston for a panel discussion featuring some of Boston's most innovative design leaders.
 They’ll share some of their experiences that led them to where they are today and insight on how aspiring design leaders can create opportunities for career growth.
 The night will also feature guided networking exercises led by our venue partner.

 This event is a part of Design for Hire, an AIGA Boston programming series focused on providing designers and creative hiring professionals with the education, resources, and network needed to incorporate diversity and inclusion practices into their workplaces.

 Who Should Attend:

 Designers as well as individuals interested in design who identify as part of an underrepresented community and are interested in learning how to step into leadership roles.
 We're also encouraging attendance from hiring managers who are looking for ways to include diversity and inclusion in their work.

 Please note that registration for this event is required as part of Accenture's security policy.

 This event is free for everyone.
 We'll have AIGA Boston swag and a special opportunity for design education.